 Variations & substitutions

-- Spices: you can customize the mix you use, except for the ginger and the cinnamon.
+- Spices: You can customize the mix you use, except for the ginger and the cinnamon.
 Besides, or instead of nutmeg and cloves, use mace and allspice.

-- Glaze: use chocolate ganache for a different flavor combination.
+- Glaze: Use chocolate ganache for a different flavor combination.
 Cream cheese frosting (like the one we use for the pumpkin bundt cake) is another popular alternative.

 - Molasses: if you find the taste too strong, use a tablespoon or two of honey together with molasses, subtracting the amount.

-How to make this gingerbread loaf
+Steps to make a gingerbread loaf

-Electric mixer: it's recommended to cream and mix the batter easily.
+Electric mixer: It's recommended to cream and mix the batter easily.

-Stand mixer: use it with the paddle attachment.
+Stand mixer: Use it with the paddle attachment.
 I find that it's too much for a loaf cake batter.
 It's easier with the hand-held one.

-The butter, molasses, and dry ingredients are mixed first until smooth and thick.
+- The butter, molasses, and dry ingredients are mixed first until smooth and thick.

-The water is then added to the spiced mixture and incorporated fully.
+- The water is then added to the spiced mixture and incorporated fully.
 Hot liquids make the flavors bloom and deepen.

-The final batter is fluid and easy to pour into the prepared loaf pan.
+- The final batter is fluid and easy to pour into the prepared loaf pan.

-Make sure you take out the cake as soon as a tester comes out clean.
+- Make sure you take out the cake as soon as a tester comes out clean.
 Let it cool on a wire rack.

 Vintage Kitchen Tip

-After incorporating flour in a cake batter, we don't want to develop gluten, as it will toughen the baked cake.
-So mix *just* until it's all well incorporated but don't overbeat.
+After incorporating flour into a cake batter, we don't want to develop gluten, as it will toughen the baked cake.
+So mix *just* until it's all well incorporated, but don't overbeat.
 I like to end mixing with a silicon spatula to ensure the ingredients are fully integrated.

 Powdered sugar glaze